Class Action Ideas

 - Find out what your local animal shelter or rescue group needs most – this could be blankets, towels, pet food, toys, etc. Hold a drive to collect donations, and arrange for a few class representatives to present them.
 Take some pictures for your mark on the Kindness Map.

-- Help the environment and animals by collecting bottles, cans, and milk jugs.
+- Help the environment and animals by collecting bottles, cans, and milk cartons.
 Take them to the bottle depot and donate the proceeds to a local animal shelter or rescue group.
-Take some photos and tell us about it for our map.
+Take some photos and tell us about it for your mark on the Kindness Map.

-- Stop pet overpopulation: spay or neuter your pet.
+- Stop pet overpopulation: spay and neuter your pet

-- Be a responsible pet owner keep your cats indoors and dogs on leash
+- Be a responsible pet owner: keep your cats indoors and dogs on a leash

 - Is the seal hunt humane?